(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 understood by at least more citizens than the others, enjoys a special,

-elevated status above them, and it’s widely accepted as such.
+elevated status above them, and it’s widely accepted.
 The language is none

 other than Hindi, an Aryan language with more than 300 million speakers